randerson415/Cybersecurity-Bootcamp/README.md

 - Web-1: 10.0.0.5
 - Web-2: 10.0.0.6

-I have installed the following Beats on these machines:
+The following Beats are installed on these machines:
 - Filebeat
 - Metricbeat